Paulolokpa/dashboard/README.md

 # dashboard
 This is a frontend design for a social media user's dashboard page.
-This design was developed using HTML/CSS and JavaScript.
+This design was developed using HTML and CSS.